shavaun/shavaun/samples/user_guides/dotnet_library_tutorial.md

 - [Microsoft Visual Studio](https://visualstudio.microsoft.com/) on Windows 10.
 - A MusicXML file.
 There are many public domain MusicXML files available at the [Petrucci Music Library](https://imslp.org).
-- Beginner-level familiarity with XML
+- Beginner-level familiarity with XML.
-- Beginner-level familiarity with C#
+- Beginner-level familiarity with C#.

 All required libraries will be installed through this tutorial.